incident-io/terraform-provider-incident/docs/resources/catalog_type.md

 - `description` (String) Human readble description of this type
 - `name` (String) Name is the human readable name of this type

+### Optional

+- `type_name` (String) The type name of this catalog type, to be used when defining attributes.
+This is immutable once a CatalogType has been created.
+For non-externally sync types, it must follow the pattern Custom["SomeName "]

 ### Read-Only

 - `id` (String) ID of this catalog type